** Published in Kaltura Blog **

 Changing Technology Changes the Way Kids Play - and That’s Not a Bad Thing

-Today’s kids have access to tools that were built specifically to be easy for them to use.
+Today’s kids have access to tools that were built in a way that is easy for them to use.
 The tools have good UX, are accessible in any device, and usually are free of charge.
 With tools like these so readily available, kids become digitally savvy, almost as a second nature.

 For these kids, the screens are an integral part of their lives.
 They don’t know something else.
 A game can be played with a screen, an answer to a question can be checked with a screen, mommy and daddy working with a screen at their job, we order food with a screen, and their homework is done with a screen as well. (“If it doesn't have a screen you can touch, it is old”, my son once told me.)